Witchcraft Pentagram Necklaces

 It has been a symbol of protection against evil and has been worn by people and placed over the doorways and windows of their homes.

-It represented the five virtues of knighthood, “generosity, courtesy, chastity, chivalry, and piety.
+Likewise, it represented the five virtues of knighthood, “generosity, courtesy, chastity, chivalry, and piety”.

 Pythagoras, the famous Greek mathematician and philosopher, thought of it as a symbol of the perfection of man.

 To the Egyptians, it represented the underground womb from which all living things are reborn.

 To this day, Gypsies still cut an apple horizontally to reveal a pentagram inside, which they call the “Star of Knowledge”.